ThinkAllofYours/ThinkAllofYours.github.io/index.md

 >Programming is **如切如磋 如琢如磨**

 I'm software engineer.
 I love my work.
-I'm dreaming software craftsmanship.
+I'm doing software craftsmanship.
-I'm believe that We will could change the world.
+I'm believe that We could change the world,
 We could solve the problem in the world.
 If you believe that please contact to me.
-I want to go with you.
+I want to work with you.

 ### PERSONAL INFORMATION
 * * *